-Since the adoption of the AVMSD, all Member States have progressively created a regulatory authority for the implementation of the AVMSD233.
-While most regulators fulfil what are considered the main criteria for independence234, important features for regulatory independence are missing in a number of Member States235.
-The Council of Europe Recommendation (2000)23236 on the independence and functions of regulatory authorities for the broadcasting sector as well as a number of studies and reports237, consider that the following set of criteria would ensure an effective and independent implementation of legislation:
+Since the adoption of the AVMSD, all Member States have progressively created a regulatory authority for the implementation of the AVMSD510.
+While most regulators fulfil what are considered the main criteria for independence511, important features for regulatory independence are missing in a number of Member States512.
+The Council of Europe Recommendation (2000)23 513 on the independence and functions of regulatory authorities for the broadcasting sector as well as a number http://ec.europa.eu/digital-agenda/en/news/public-consultation-independence-audiovisual-regulatory-bodies-read-contributions